Azure/azure-sdk-for-js/README.md

   // Use AnonymousCredential when url already includes a SAS signature const anonymousCredential = new AnonymousCredential();

-  const pipeline = StorageURL.newPipeline(sharedKeyCredential);
+  // Use sharedKeyCredential, tokenCredential or tokenCredential to create a pipeline const pipeline = StorageURL.newPipeline(sharedKeyCredential);

   // List containers
   const serviceURL = new ServiceURL(
-    `https://${account}.blob.core.windows.net`,
+    // When using AnonymousCredential, following url should include a valid SAS or support public access `https://${account}.blob.core.windows.net`,
     pipeline
   );